 Rest assured, there is always a large variety of beer styles on hand for all sorts of beer enthusiasts.
 The Sunrise Hefe is always on tap (as is the homemade root beer), but the remaining taps will vary throughout the season, based on the availability of core ingredients.
 With a total of fourteen taps ready and waiting, there’s always something new to be sampled.
 Teleporter, a chocolate hazelnut porter is a seasonal favorite—brewed with hazelnuts and cocoa nibs.
 Quiet Man is a malty sweet Irish Red with just a hint of roasted character and fruitiness.
 Fallen Apple is an apple infused beer locally-sourced cider from Jonamac Orchard.
 However, if you see Black Mamba on the menu, be sure to grab a glass when it’s available.
 Made with beans from a local coffee roaster, the Black Mamba is cold-brewed with the freshly-ground Ethiopian coffee beans and finished with a homemade black cherry sauce to give this dark lager a unique flavor that can’t be missed!
 It’s clearly a fan-favorite of the regulars!

 Head brewer John Sanderson takes his craft very seriously.
 “Balance is something that is starting to get muddled in craft beer.
 There’s no reason that you can’t have fun flavors throughout the entire beer.”
 Inspired by old-world European practices, his goal is for the flavors of each beer to blend.
 This attitude also applies to beer selection at Forge Brewhouse.
 Visitors will always find a well-balanced selection of different types of beer available.
-Ingredients are locally-sourced wherever possible.
-Hazelnuts from Chicago, apples and pumpkins from nearby Jonamac Orchard.
-Grain is also locally-sourced.
+Ingredients are locally sourced wherever possible.
+Hazelnuts from Chicago, apples, and pumpkins from nearby Jonamac Orchard.
+The grain is also locally-sourced.

 The plan is for all the brews from Forge Brewhouse to be exclusively sold in Illinois.
 The goal behind Forge Brewhouse is to create a place where visitors can come, unplug, learn about beer, and feel like they’ve arrived at a home away from home.
 They’re not out to become the next large-scale national brewer—rather, they want to be THE place that travelers to DeKalb County go to try the best beers in the area.
 It’s safe to say that they’re clearly on their way.